-On the number of works painted by Rembrandt there is no certainty.
+There is no certainty about the number of works painted by Rembrandt.
 His particular way of painting, the use of different signatures over time, the habit of also signing paintings of his students have made life very complicated for the experts.

 There are from 300 to 400 of sure attribution.
 100 of which are self-portraits.

 This uninterrupted production of “selfie” paintings tells us about Rembrandt's life in images, thanks to his introspective and communicative capacity.